Roughly 50% of surveyed people admit that they look at their own image on Zoom calls more than they like.

 “They see all of this gray hair and these new jowls.
 And they ask who is that?
 They see their mother in their own image, and they’re only in their 40s.”

-This is why thousands of people that would never even consider plastic surgery prior to COVID-19 are now booking consultations.
+This is why thousands of people that would never even consider plastic surgery prior to COVID-19 are now booking consultations with a rhinoplasty surgeon in Beverly Hills, or a similar surgeon in their own area.
 We’ve seen a massive shift in attitudes towards cosmetic procedures.

 In fact, the American Society of Plastic Surgeons conducted a survey in the middle of the lockdown.
 According to their data, 49% of respondents would consider getting their first-ever plastic surgery right now.
 Pre-pandemic, a similar survey in 2014 revealed that only about 17% of respondents were open to getting their first surgery.